google/zetasql/docs/functions-and-operators.md

 Concatenates one or more values into a single result.
 All values must be `BYTES` or data types that can be cast to `STRING`.

+Note: You can also use the
+[|| concatenation operator][string-link-to-operators] to concatenate
+values into a string.

 **Return type**

 STRING or BYTES